DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 - Nearest metro station: Silver Spring features three stations on the Red Line.

-Looking for the best neighborhoods near D.C.?
-In the southeast corner of Montgomery County, Silver Spring sits atop the point of D.C.’s geographic diamond.
+Looking for the best neighborhoods near DC?
+In the southeast corner of Montgomery County, Silver Spring sits atop the point of DC’s geographic diamond.
 A favorite of both locals and visitors, downtown Silver Spring includes a large outdoor shopping plaza featuring several upscale national stores, surrounded by an inviting neighborhood designed for strolling, with a variety of family-owned ethnic restaurants and interesting shops.
-Major draws include the American Film Institute’s Silver Theatre, the Ellsworth Place enclosed mall, and the 2,000-capacity Fillmore Silver Spring music venue.
+Major draws include the American Film Institute’s Silver Theatre and Cultural Center, the Ellsworth Place enclosed mall, and the 2,000-capacity Fillmore Silver Spring music venue.

 Downtown Bethesda features pedestrian streets and many outdoor dining opportunities.